adlersantos/adlersantos.github.io/about.md

 **Vera** - An internal data analytics dashboard that provides an overview and forecasting of KPIs.

 **Malone** - In the NBA, they say "the mailman always delivers".
-Malone is a custom-built email service platform for sending personalized marketing emails to Deal Grocer customers.
+Malone is an internal, custom-built email service platform for sending personalized marketing emails to Deal Grocer customers.

-**Rico** - A recommendation engine API built to deliver personalized content for Deal Grocer and BeautyMNL using collaborative filters.
+**Rico** - An internal recommendation engine API built to deliver personalized content for Deal Grocer and BeautyMNL using collaborative filters.

 **[SoHelpful](http://sohelpful.me)** - a service where businesses build their brand and reputation by helping others one-on-one.